Entire home

 Hosted by Paul Clerkin

-I have been listing and recording our ancient Rostrevor trees with the Woodland Trust, we entered and campaigned for my favourite tree the Holm oak in Kilbroney meadow and it won the N Ireland Tree of the year for 2016.
+From 2014 I have been listing and recording our ancient Rostrevor trees with the Woodland Trust ancient tree inventory, we entered and campaigned for my favourite tree the 220yr old leaning Holm oak in Kilbroney meadow and it won the N Ireland Tree of the year for 2016.

-From my love and research on the ancient trees, the living legacy of those famous historic families once resident here, I wrote my Tree Trail and with Mourne Heritage trust and council it was produced as the Kilbroney Meadow Tree Trail leaflet.
+From my love and research on the ancient trees, the living legacy from those landed gentry once resident here, I wrote my Tree Trail and with Mourne Heritage trust and council it was produced as the Kilbroney Meadow Tree Trail.

-Delighted to offer a guided tour of the rare and ancient trees of Kilbroney Meadow, or a historic Ross legacy tour with a stay at the Barn.
+Its been great to welcome people from all over the world to the Barn and local area and I'm delighted to offer a guided tour of the rare and ancient trees of Kilbroney Park, or a historic Ross walk and talk legacy tour.

-I have been listing and recording our ancient Rostrevor trees with the Woodland Trust, we entered and campaigned for my favourite tree the Holm oak in Kilbroney meadow and it won the N Ireland Tree of the year for 2016.
+From 2014 I have been listing and recording our ancient Rostrevor trees with the Woodland Trust ancient tree inventory, we entered and campaigned for my favourite tree the 220yr old leaning Holm oak in Kilbroney meadow and it won the N Ireland Tree of the year for 2016.

-From my love and research on the ancient trees, the living legacy of those famous historic families once resident here, I wrote my Tree Trail and with Mourne Heritage trust and council it was produced as the Kilbroney Meadow Tree Trail leaflet.
+From my love and research on the ancient trees, the living legacy from those landed gentry once resident here, I wrote my Tree Trail and with Mourne Heritage trust and council it was produced as the Kilbroney Meadow Tree Trail.

-Delighted to offer a guided tour of the rare and ancient trees of Kilbroney Meadow, or a historic Ross legacy tour with a stay at the Barn.
+Its been great to welcome people from all over the world to the Barn and local area and I'm delighted to offer a guided tour of the rare and ancient trees of Kilbroney Park, or a historic Ross walk and talk legacy tour.

 Why they chose this property

-I grew up here and have always loved the beauty, solitude and magnificent scenery of this place after visiting the property as a child with my father.
+I grew close by and have always loved the beauty, solitude and magnificent scenery of this place after visiting as a child with my father.

-I purchased the place in 1982 and built my home on the property and in 2009 I converted my Barn/workshop to the holiday let, Incorporating lots of new Eco developments, recycled natural materials and our own ideas of comfort and homeliness.
+I purchased the property in 1982, built my home here, propagated and planted hundreds of trees in my 3 acre gardens and in 2008- 2010 I converted my barn/workshop to this holiday let.
+Incorporating lots of new Eco developments, recycled natural materials and our own ideas of comfort and homeliness.

-I purchased the place in 1982 and built my home on the property and in 2009 I converted my Barn/workshop to the holiday let, Incorporating lots of new Eco developments, recycled natural materials and our own ideas of comfort and homeliness.
+I purchased the property in 1982, built my home here, propagated and planted hundreds of trees in my 3 acre gardens and in 2008- 2010 I converted my barn/workshop to this holiday let.
+Incorporating lots of new Eco developments, recycled natural materials and our own ideas of comfort and homeliness.

 What makes this property unique

-Easy check in, just walk on in and make yourself at home in the safety and peace of mind of a single Eco dwelling built with great care and attention, all located amongst breath-taking scenery.
+Easy check in, just walk on in and make yourself at home in the safety and peace of mind of a single Cosy Eco Barn conversion built with great care and attention.

-Included with a stay.
-A guided walk and talk tour, among the Rare and Ancient Rostrevor trees, or alternatively, Historic tour and talk on the life and legacy of Major General Robert Ross.
+Close to historic Rostrevor village with its 3 new restaurants, 3 cafes, 3 carry outs, 7 old pubs, music 3 nights a week and Included with a stay a guided walk and talk tour, among the rare and ancient Rostrevor trees, or alternatively, Historic walk and talk tour on the life and legacy of Major General Robert Ross.

-See the famous Fairy Glen, Cloughmore and the outstanding scenery, The beautiful Kilbroney park.
-Great walking and biking and lots of local attractions.
+See the famous Fairy Glen, the beautiful Kilbroney park the outstanding views and scenery from Cloughmore, great walking and biking and lots of wonderful local attractions.

-Included with a stay.
-A guided walk and talk tour, among the Rare and Ancient Rostrevor trees, or alternatively, Historic tour and talk on the life and legacy of Major General Robert Ross.
+Close to historic Rostrevor village with its 3 new restaurants, 3 cafes, 3 carry outs, 7 old pubs, music 3 nights a week and Included with a stay a guided walk and talk tour, among the rare and ancient Rostrevor trees, or alternatively, Historic walk and talk tour on the life and legacy of Major General Robert Ross.

-See the famous Fairy Glen, Cloughmore and the outstanding scenery, The beautiful Kilbroney park.
-Great walking and biking and lots of local attractions.
+See the famous Fairy Glen, the beautiful Kilbroney park the outstanding views and scenery from Cloughmore, great walking and biking and lots of wonderful local attractions.

 Languages: